 Requirements on the Not for Profit sector for investigating misconduct

 The Government has introduced requirements for public companies and large proprietary companies to have a whistleblower policy.
 Charities or not-for-profits structured as public companies limited by guarantee will need a whistleblower policy if their annual (consolidated) revenue is $1 million or more.

 However, some Not for Profits are still subject to the regime even if they’re not required to have a policy.

-Good practice by Not for Profits includes ensuring their employees and other associated persons are aware of their ability to report any misconduct internally and that they have confidence that any such reports will be dealt with confidentially as required by Whistleblowing Legislation.
+Good practice by Not for Profits includes ensuring their employees and other associated persons are aware of their ability to report any misconduct internally and that they have confidence that any such reports will be dealt with confidentiality as required by Whistleblowing Legislation.
 This practice can be done through instituting a whistleblowing policy and including that policy in ongoing training.
-Lacking a practical framework for handling disclosures can be common pitfall for organisations.
+Lacking a practical framework for handling disclosures can be a common pitfall for organisations.

 Disclosing to an outside agency